maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

     // 16px  @ 1:1.618 - base font size
     // 30px  @ 1:1.618 - logo font size

+There are some great references out there that will do a much better job of explaining the what's and how's of modular scales in case you're interested:

+- [Tim Brown - More Perfect Typography][Perfect Typography] (Go to minute 15:00, great talk.)
+- Articles 10, 11, and 12 in Appendix 11, [A Brief History of Web Font Sizes][Appendix 11]

+For the more adventurous take a look at [Sassy Modular Scale][].

 Now that we have a scale, let's apply it.

-NOTE: For the more adventurous take a look at:

-[Sassy Modular Scale][]

 Readability
 -----------